José Francisco Vergara: Minister of War and Navy

 After the sudden death of Rafael Sotomayor Baeza during the Tacna and Arica campaign, José Francisco Vergara assumed the position of Minister of War and Navy on July 15, 1880, unleashing a wave of indignation in the Army.
 Manuel Baquedano wrote to President Pinto:

 He participated as representative of Chile in the failed Arica Conference in October 1880, which was to end the war.

 Vergara organized the expedition to Lima from Arica.
 He installed a dock and on the day of departure he watched each and every movement.
 His gaze, a mixture of pride and satisfaction, saw the launch of the boats with the food, luggage, ammunition, fodder, etc., of the 8,800 men who would define the war.
 Hardly any other man could have carried out the occupation of Lima without having the multifaceted personality of Vergara.

 In 1881 he participated in the Battle of San Juan and Chorrillos on January 13, the Battle of Miraflores on January 15 and finally in the Occupation of Lima on January 17.

 Death and legacy

 Vergara returned to Viña del Mar having a hectic public life and also immersing himself in the personal care of its gardens.
-He died on the 15th of February, 1889 while trimming some laurels while being remembered as symbol of a glorious historical figure.
+He died on 15 February 1889 while trimming some laurels while being remembered as symbol of a glorious historical figure.
 He was buried in Valparaíso, in the mausoleum of his wife's family in the cemetery number 1 of Cerro Panteón.

 Diego Barros Arana describes him as:

 Francisco Antonio Encina describes him as: